 And the other DIY ornament is the string ball, which I will show in this blog post.

 What I love about this string ball is that you can use it on any occasion and even use it as home decor.
 You can go crazy big and make it as a lampshade or small string balls as an accent to your home.

 You can also use different types of strings.
-If you want something rustic, then jute twine and white strings are the best options.
-And if you want something fun and colourful, then use a handful of different coloured yarns.
+If you want something rustic, jute twine and white strings are the best options.
+And if you want something fun and colourful, use a handful of different coloured yarns.

 How to Make a String Ball